DOES YOUR CONTRACTOR INSURANCE COVER THESE COMMON INJURIES?

 Working on tall buildings may necessitate the use of scaffolds, pulleys, and cranes among other equipment.
 During such operations at higher floors, materials and tools may occasionally drop, thereby accidentally injuring a site visitor below it.

 Injuries resulting from falling objects may result in head and brain injuries, paralysis or death despite wearing hardhats.
-Of course the extent of the injury all depends on the size and weight of the falling object, as well as the height from which it falls.
+Moreover, the extent of the injury all depends on the size and weight of the falling object, as well as the height from which it falls.

 When these accidents harm a third party, your contractors insurance policy will provide coverage for bodily injury.